-Thank you for taking the time to view our Virtual Open Day.
-In ordinary circumstances we would welcome you personally to our community and you would have the opportunity to discover Saint Gregory’s and all that it has to offer you in this next exciting stage of your academic journey.
+Thank you for taking the time to view our interactive prospectus, an opportunity for prospective students to discover Saint Gregory’s and all that it has to offer you in this next exciting stage of your academic journey.

 Through this online platform, we have brought together a range of films that will hopefully provide you with a flavour of what you can expect from Saint Gregory’s and what it is like to be a student here.
 When listening to some of the film presentations you will hear the phrase ‘we are a family’ a great deal but this truly is what we feel about our school community.
 I hope that you will gain a sense of the warmth and friendship you will find at our school through your exploration of our Virtual Experience!